-When the document is not stored on the client, printing can be done by reference.
-That is, the print request can contain a reference, or pointer, to the document instead of the actual document itself (see sections 3.2.2 and 3.3.2).
-Standard methods currently do not exist for remote entities to "assume" the credentials of a client for forwarding requests to a 3rd party.
-It is anticipated that Print-By-Reference will be used to access "public" documents and that sophisticated methods for authenticating "proxies" will not be specified for version 1 of IPP is not specified in this document.
+- When the document is not stored on the client, printing can be done by reference.
+That is, the print request - can contain a reference, or pointer, to the document instead of the actual document itself (see sections 3.2.2 - and 3.3.2).
+Standard methods currently do not exist for remote entities to "assume" the credentials of a - client for forwarding requests to a 3rd party.
+It is anticipated that Print-By-Reference will be used to access - "public" documents and that sophisticated methods for authenticating "proxies" is not specified in this - 4639 document.

-8.2 URIs for SSL3 and non-SSL3 Access in Operation, Job, and Printer attributes
+8.2 URIs in Operation, Job, and Printer attributes

-As described earlier, an IPP object can support SSL3 access, non-SSL3 access, or both.
-The "printer-uri-supported" attribute contains the Printer object's URI(s).
-Its companion attribute, "uri-security-supported", identifies the security mechanism used for each URI listed in the "printer-uri-supported" attribute.
-For each Printer operation request, a client MUST supply only one URI in the "printer-uri" operation attribute.
-In other words, even though the Printer supports more than one URI, the client only interacts with the Printer object using one if its URIs.
-This duality is not needed for Job objects, since the Printer objects is the factory for Job objects, and the Printer object will generate the correct URI for new Job objects depending on the Printer object's security configuration.
+- The "printer-uri-supported" attribute contains the Printer object's URI(s).
+Its companion attribute, "uri- - security-supported", identifies the security mechanism used for each URI listed in the "printer-uri- - supported" attribute.
+For each Printer operation request, a client MUST supply only one URI in the - "printer-uri" operation attribute.
+In other words, even though the Printer supports more than one URI, the - client only interacts with the Printer object using one if its URIs.
+This duality is not needed for Job objects, - since the Printer objects is the factory for Job objects, and the Printer object will generate the correct URI - for new Job objects depending on the Printer object's security configuration.